Who are the hostages released on Friday? - KESQ

 Doron Katz Asher, 34, Raz Asher, 4, Aviv Asher, 2

 Doron visited Nir Oz with her family and was kidnapped with her two daughters, Aviv and Raz, as well as other family members, including Efrat Katz.
-“They were recorded being taken to Gaza,” said the Hostages and Missing Families Forum.
 She lives in Ganot Hadar and works as an accountant.

 Her cousin, Dori Roberts, told CNN in October that he received a video posted to social media showing the two women and the girls being taken hostage by militants in the southern Israel kibbutz of Nir Oz.
 “She looked so horrified, confused and shocked,” he said of his aunt, Efrat, in the video.